French conquest of Morocco: Treaty of Fes (1912)

 The French also inherited the division of Morocco into Bled el-Makhzen and Bled es-Siba.
 Lyautey was quick to realize that the Bled el-Makhzen was, in his expression, the Maroc utile, the part containing the fertile lands and the mineral resources which the future settlers and the entrepreneurs would want to exploit.
 Priority was consequently given in the extension of French control to the former Bled el-Makhzen, comprising the coastal plains and the regions of Fes, Meknes and Oujda.
 But since Bled es-Siba was inhabited mostly by Berber mountaineers, Lyautey's conservatism, as well as political expediency, led him to keep the Berbers isolated from the predominantly Arabized lowlands.
 The outcome of Lyautey's policy was to create two distinct reservations, a Berber one mostly in the mountainous regions, and a traditional Islamic one in the cities of the Maroc utile, existing side by side with a dynamic European community undertaking the rapid development of the country's resources to its won advantage.
 On 28 April Hubert Lyautey was made the first Resident-General of France in Morocco.
 The Treaty of Fes also specified that Spanish interests and possessions in Morocco would be recognized following bilateral negotiations between France and Spain.
 It also accepted the existing special international status of Tangier.
 The Treaty Between France and Spain Regarding Morocco, concluded on 27 November, established a Spanish protectorate over the northern coastal zone and the Rif, as well as over the Tarfaya area south of the Draa River where the sultan remained nominally the sovereign and was represented by the vice regent under the control of the Spanish high commission.

+Abdication of Abd al-Hafid (1912)

+The Fez riots provoked uprisings across northern Morocco.
+Tribal armies in the north promptly besieged the French colonial forces, strung out on the line between Casablanca and Fez.
+Changing course, the sultan Abd al-Hafid himself entered into contact with the rebels, prompting Lyautey to force him to abdicate the throne on 11 August 1912 in favor of his more pliable brother, Yusuf.

 Pacification of the rebellions

 Bloody Days of Fes

 Lyautey was appointed in May to replace Regnault, who had negotiated the Treaty of Fes with Sultan Moulay Abd al-Hafid, because the situation in the region of Fes required prompt military action.
 Lyautey was able to disperse the tribesmen surrounding Fes, control agitation in the city itself, and start the conquest of the remaining parts of the Maroc utile.

 On 17 April 1912, Moroccan infantrymen mutinied in the French garrison in Fez.
 The Moroccans were unable to take the city and were defeated by a French relief force.
-In late May 1912, Moroccan forces unsuccessfully attacked the enhanced French garrison at Fez.
+In late May 1912, Moroccan forces unsuccessfully attacked the enhanced French garrison at Fez in the Siege of Fez (1912).